 When Is Nigerian Independence Day?

-In 2020, Nigerian Independence Day will be celebrated on Thursday, 1 October.
-This year, the country will celebrate it’s 60th anniversary of independence.
+Nigerian Independence Day will be celebrated on Thursday, 1 October.
+This year, the country will celebrate it’s 61th anniversary of independence.

-October 1, 2020 will mark 60 years since Nigeria got independence from the British colonial rule in 1960.
-This year, Nigerian people will proudly celebrate the 60th-anniversary of their country’s independence.
+October 1, will mark 61 years since Nigeria got independence from the British colonial rule in 1960.
+This year, Nigerian people will proudly celebrate the 61st-anniversary of their country’s independence.